Code-Institute-Submissions/inscribe/README.md

 #### Imagery

 With a very simple project concept, imagery has been kept to an <em>absolute</em> minimum for that reason alone.
-The 'Scribe' element of (in)Scribe, was decorated with a quill to simulate a the user's motion of writing something personal or of value to them.
+The 'Scribe' element of (in)Scribe, was decorated with a quill to simulate the user's motion of writing something personal or of value to them.
 This image can be found on [Flaticon](https://tinyurl.com/wvrdcy2p).

-Although user's may have their own version of a peaceful environment, the idea of a serene sunset with a warm coloured background, I felt instilled a sense of calm, and was used as an animated background, played on loop, throughout the site.
+Although users may have their version of a peaceful environment, the idea of a serene sunset with a warm coloured background, I felt instilled a sense of calm, and was used as an animated background, played on loop, throughout the site.